-PACIFIC GAS AND ELECTRIC COMPANY, a California corporation, hereinafter called "Grantor", hereby grants to the PIT RIVER TRIBE, a federally recognized American Indian Tribe, hereinafter called "Grantee," the real property ("Property"), situated in the unincorporated area of the County of Shasta, State of California, described in Exhibit A hereto and incorporated herein by reference.
+PACIFIC GAS AND ELECTRIC COMPANY, a California corporation, hereinafter called "Grantor", hereby grants, to the PIT RIVER TRIBE, a federally recognized American Indian Tribe, hereinafter called "Grantee," the real property ("Property"), situated in the unincorporated area of the County of Shasta, State of California, described in Exhibit A and shown on Exhibit A-1 hereto and incorporated herein by reference.
 Grantor and Grantee are sometimes collectively referred to as the "Parties" and individually as a "Party."